Ofsted Childcare Register

-The nanny in the first instance is responsible as the applicant for paying the fees.
-However, we would recommend that as the employer gets the tax benefit, that the employer pays all of those costs.
+In the first instance, the nanny is responsible as the applicant for paying the fees.
+However, we would recommend that as the employer gets the tax benefit, the employer pays all of those costs.
 The costs include:

 - Application fee - £103.
 This is also the annual fee

-- DBS check - if you don't already have an Enhanced DBS check from Ofsted/Capita in the last 3 years, you will have to apply for another one.
-The cost is between £52-£90 depending on which provider you choose to apply through.
-Please note a nanny does not require an additional DBS check if he/she has had one completed in the last 3 years by Ofsted
+- DBS check - if the nanny doesn't already have an Enhanced DBS check from Ofsted/Capita in the last 3 years, you/they will have to apply for another one through Ofsted/Capita.
+The cost is between £52-£60 depending on what method you want to choose to apply.
+Please note a nanny does not require an additional DBS check if he/she has had one completed in the last 3 years by Ofsted.

 - Public Liability Insurance - ranges between £70 - £90

-- Caring for Children in their Own Home (CCOH) course (or equivalent course recognised by Ofsted) - cost £135 (if the nanny requires childcare training).
+- Caring for Children in their Own Home (CCOH) course (or equivalent course recognised by Ofsted) - costs £135 (if the nanny requires childcare training).

 Both the nanny and the employer must discuss and agree on the paying of the costs, and we would recommend that a clause in the employment contract covers the agreement on costs.

 It is also advisable to have a clause in the employment contract as follows: